Share the Road

 In Florida, the bicycle is legally defined as a vehicle and has all of the privileges, rights and responsibilities on public roads (except for expressways) that a motor vehicle operator does.

-Bicyclists may ride out of the bike lane in the travel lane for their own safety due to narrow roads, to avoid obstacles or pavement hazards or to prepare for a left turn.
+Bicyclists may ride out of the bike lane in the travel lane for their own safety on narrow roads to avoid obstacles or pavement hazards, or to prepare for a left turn.
 A bicyclist may use the full lane even while traveling substantially below the speed of traffic if the lane is too narrow for both a car and bicycle to share.

 To learn more about laws and safety rules for bicyclists, see pages 40 and 41 in the Florida Driver License Handbook.